harshnehal1996/ML_OPS/reports/README.md

 >
 > Answer:

-In our project we used PyTorch Image Models framework  -------NNNNEEED TO EXPPPPPPPPPPPPPANDDDDDDDDDD-----------
+In our project we used Segmentation models pytorch which is built over timm.
+It provides standard encoders trained on imagenet data.
+It also provides aditional functionalities to choose loss function, decoder model and APIs for train and val loop.

 ## Coding environment